ror-community/ror-site/content/registry/_index.md

 {{% /callout %}}

 ## Curation advisory board
-In conjunction with the Metadata Curation Lead, ROR's Curation Advisory Board reviews suggested updates to the registry and advises on curation practices and standards for ROR to implement.
+In conjunction with the metadata curation lead, ROR's Curation Advisory Board reviews suggested updates to the registry and advises on curation practices and standards for ROR to implement.

 **Current advisory board members**